graezykev/ts-eslint-standard-js/steps.md

 ## VS Code ESLint extension

-use `pnpm lint` and `pnpm format` to check and format your code can be very laborious job, you can do them by integrating with ESLint VS Code extension.
+Using `npm run lint` and `npm run format` to check and format your code can be a very laborious job, but you can do it by integrating with ESLint VS Code extension.

 search `dbaeumer.vscode-eslint` on the Extensions pannel and install it.